 So in a compact format, what is the difference between a consultant and an advisor?

 - Both consultants and advisors can be either external or internal

-- Consultants are usually hands-on problem solvers, advisors lay out the plan and explain necessity
+- Consultants are generally hands-on problem solvers; advisors lay out the plan and explain the necessity

-- Consultants usually work with sponsors or stakeholders and not with advisors directly
+- Consultants typically work with sponsors or stakeholders and not with advisors directly

-- There is no difference in the quality of work about these two roles, they do different work
+- There is no difference in the quality of work between these two roles; they do different work

 The reputation of consultants has suffered severely in recent years.
-If you provide professional services as freelancer or within an organisation and feel that you cover the activities from both roles, as described above, I recommend you to market the services as advisory rather than consulting to avoid such issues.
+Suppose you provide professional services as a freelancer or within an organization and feel that you cover the activities from both roles, as described above.
+In that case, I recommend you market the services as advisory rather than consulting to avoid such issues.
 However, if you feel that consulting as per this definition is the most appropriate term for yourself or your service, you can surely make use of it if the messaging is clear.
 Firms Consulting, for instance, have made their offering for consulting and professional services very clear in their marketing so that prospects can better understand what they do.

 When I started work in the newly established “Professional Services” team of GMS Global Media Services GmbH in early 2013, CEO Tobias Enders gave a book to all founding team members.
 The book was titled “The Trusted Advisor” (written by David H. Maister, Charles H. Green, and Robert M. Galford) and lays down a great framework for the good practices of advisory work.
 It splits up into client relationship management, professional services and a guideline to being a (…you guessed it) trusted advisor.

 Also interesting: What’s the Difference between a Technician and an Engineer?